 “It’s difficult to put any plan into action when you do not understand why you are doing it.
 So first, you need to understand why consistent branding matters” [entrepreneur].

 Brand development takes hard work and patience.
-Over a period of time, your products and services should stick to the values of your brand like durability, affordability and customer service relationships, which were emphasized to the buyer in the first place.
-Maintaining those values will eventually led to increase in the buyers trust and financial rewards on your investment.
+Over a period of time, your products and services should stick to the values of your brand like durability, affordability, and customer service relationships, which were emphasized to the buyer in the first place.
+Maintaining those values will eventually lead to an increase in the buyers’ trust and financial rewards on your investment.

 Alina Wheeler, “Designing brand identity: an essential guide for the whole branding team”, John Wiley & Sons, 2012.